 As Monroe says, “We come in all shapes, sizes, colours, with different fashion styles.”

 Body positivity is for everyone that has a body.
-Regardless of height, weight, age, size, or anything like that, you matter.
+You matter regardless of height, weight, age, size, or anything like that.